SamProkopchuk/dotfiles/README.md

 # dotfiles

-This is my dotfiles repo, the structure is inspired by [this article by Atlassan](https://www.atlassian.com/git/tutorials/dotfiles).
+This is my dotfiles repo, c collection of some configuration files I use.

+The structure is inspired by [this article by Atlassian](https://www.atlassian.com/git/tutorials/dotfiles).

 ## Setting up locally